Edgenesis/shifu.dev/docs/references/api/edgedevice.md

 ### ProtocolSettings

-Indicates the settings of EdgeDevice connection protocol.
+Settings of EdgeDevice connection protocol.

 - **protocolSettings** (ProtocolSettings)
   - **MQTTSetting** (MQTTSetting)
     - **MQTTTopic** (string)
-      indicates the subscription of MQTT topic, e.g. `/test/test`.
+      subscription of MQTT topic, e.g. `/test/test`.
   - **OPCUASetting** (OPCUASetting)
     - **OPCUAEndpoint** (string)
-      indicates the server address of OPC UA, e.g. `opc.tcp://192.168.0.1:4840/test/server`.
+      server address of OPC UA, e.g. `opc.tcp://192.168.0.1:4840/test/server`.
     - **SecurityMode** (string)
-      indicates the message encryption mode of OPC UA, which has to be `None` (for now).
+      message encryption mode of OPC UA, which has to be `None` (for now).
     - **Username** (string)
-      indicates the connection authentication username of OPC UA, e.g. `operator`.
+      connection authentication username of OPC UA, e.g. `operator`.
     - **Password** (string)
-      indicates the connection authentication password of OPC UA, e.g. `password`.
+      connection authentication password of OPC UA, e.g. `password`.
     - **ConnectionTimeoutInMilliseconds** (int64)
-      indicates the requested connection milliseconds for OPC UA, e.g. `1000`.
+      requested connection milliseconds for OPC UA, e.g. `1000`.
   - **SocketSetting** (SocketSetting)
     - **Encoding** (string)
-      indicates the encoding of the socket connection, which has to be `utf-8` (for now).
+      encoding of the socket connection, which has to be `utf-8` (for now).
     - **NetworkType** (string)
-      indicates the protocol of the socket link, which has to be `tcp` (for now).
+      protocol of the socket link, which has to be `tcp` (for now).

 ### CustomMetadata

-Indicates additional information about the EdgeDevice.
+Additional information about the EdgeDevice.

-- **customMetadata** (string: string) indicates additional information, e.g. `ChargingTime: 9h`.
+- **customMetadata** (string: string) additional information, e.g. `ChargingTime: 9h`.

 ## EdgeDeviceStatus

-Indicates the current status information
+Current status information

 ### EdgeDevicePhase (will automatically update based on device telemetry)

-Indicates the current state of EdgeDevice.
+Current state of EdgeDevice.

 - **edgedevicephase** (EdgeDevicePhase)
   - EdgeDevicePhase (string)
-    indicates that the state of EdgeDevice has to be `Pending`, `Running`, `Failed` or `Unknown`.
+    State of EdgeDevice, has to be `Pending`, `Running`, `Failed` or `Unknown`.